pauljeter/pauljeter-astro/src/content/blog/smacss-your-sass-up-mina-markham-2014-front-porch.md

 Sass

-- Nesting for naming conventions (be careful, don’t go too deep)
+- Nesting for naming conventions (be careful, don't go too deep)
 - @extend
 - @extend with %btn - placeholder selector to keep from outputting to compiled CSS